-The indicative number of specific contracts under suitable framework contracts that the Commission plans to enter into is 40.
+The indicative number of these contracts that the Commission plans to sign is 25.

-The total indicative available budget for production services is EUR 2 420 000.
+The total indicative available budget for production services is EUR 2 500 000.

 5.2.3.
-Technical assistance, training, coordination and quality-control services
+Technical assistance, training, coordination and quality control services

-The Commission will procure technical assistance, training, coordination, and quality-control services to develop and operate the AFIS platform and to support mutual administrative assistance in customs matters.
+The Commission will procure technical assistance, training, coordination and quality control services to develop and operate the AFIS platform and to support mutual administrative assistance in customs matters.
 This assistance will focus on administrative investigations or operational actions, including joint customs operations.

 To this effect, the Commission will sign specific contracts under suitable framework contracts concluded by OLAF or equivalent framework contracts.
-The Commission will also reimburse transport, accommodation and daily-allowance costs to cover the participation of experts from national administrations in meetings, conferences, workshops, training courses, or other events related to the areas specified above.
+The Commission will also reimburse transport, accommodation and daily-allowance costs to cover the participation of experts from national administrations in meetings, conferences, workshops, training courses or other events related to the areas specified above.

-The indicative number of specific contracts under suitable framework contracts that the Commission plans to enter into is 20.
+The indicative number of specific contracts under suitable framework contracts that the Commission plans to sign is 15.

-The total indicative available budget for technical assistance, training, coordination and quality-control services is EUR 405 000.
+The total indicative available budget for technical assistance, training, coordination and quality control services is EUR 660 000.